 Today, Theodore Roosevelt National Park is home to over 70,000 acres of incredible nature that memorializes him for his contributions to the preservation, conservation and protection of our America’s resources.

-Just a side note; did you know that President Theodore Roosevelt is one of the busts carved into Mount Rushmore?
-If you’re going to visit Mount Rushmore National Memorial, we highly recommend checking out our Mount Rushmore ultimate visitor guide before you go!
+Travel Pro Tip: Did you know Theodore Roosevelt is one of the four Presidential busts carved into Mount Rushmore?
+Check out our Mount Rushmore National Memorial Ultimate Visitor Guide before you go!

 Where Theodore Roosevelt Lived